AlexSkrypnyk/drupal_extension_scaffold/README.md

 the provided scripts.

 ### Build

 Run `.circleci/build.sh` (or `ahoy build` if [Ahoy](https://github.com/ahoy-cli/ahoy) is installed) to start inbuilt PHP server locally and run the same commands as in CI, plus installing a site and your module automatically.

 ### Code linting

 Run `.circleci/lint.sh` (or `ahoy lint` if [Ahoy](https://github.com/ahoy-cli/ahoy) is installed) to lint your code according to the
 [Drupal coding standards](https://www.drupal.org/docs/develop/standards).

 ### Tests

 Run `.circleci/test.sh` (or `ahoy test` if [Ahoy](https://github.com/ahoy-cli/ahoy) is installed) to run all test for your module.

 ### Browsing SQLite database

 To browse the contents of created SQLite database (located at `/tmp/site_[MODULE_NAME].sqlite`), use [DB Browser for SQLite](https://sqlitebrowser.org/).

 ---

-For an end-to-end website DevOps setup, check out [DrevOps](https://drevops.com) - Build, Test, Deploy scripts for Drupal using Docker and CI/CD
+For an end-to-end website DevOps setup, check out [DrevOps](https://drevops.com) - Drupal project template